 Buy Raw Honey

-About Applied Serendipity Raw Honey
+About Our Honey

-Beekeeping
+About Beekeeping

 I became a beekeeper in 2019 after we bought a cabin in the woods south of Buffalo.
 I started with two hives and now have four in my sustainable small-scale apiary.
 It was Applied Serendipity that I met my honey mentor Jamie Carney, a Certified Master Beekeeper, who has been the co-pilot in my beekeeping journey.